-Name and Jurisdiction of Residence Office Held Trustee/Director Since Principal Occupation or Employment and Occupation during the Past Five Years Sophia Langlois Calgary, Alberta, Canada Trustee July 7, 2020 Ms. Langlois is currently a board member, chair of the audit committee and a member of the governance, human resources and compensation committee of Loop Energy Inc. She is a board member and chair of the audit committee at Telus Spark science center, as well as a board member, chair of the audit committee and a member of the compensation and governance committee for the board of essential energy services.
-She was a Partner at KPMG Canada from 2006 until early 2020.
-She has 28 years of experience in a broad range of industries delivering assurance and securities services and also led the Corporate Services group for KPMG Calgary for three years and was the KPMG National Audit Partner in charge of People Strategy.
-Ms. Langlois holds a Bachelor of Business Commerce degree with a major in Accounting from the University of Calgary, a CPA, CA designation, a CPHR designation and the ICD.D designation from the Institute of Corporate Directors.
-Kim Lynch Proctor Calgary, Alberta, Canada Trustee October 13, 2021 Ms. Lynch Proctor is an experienced board director, private equity executive, lawyer, and accountant with over 20 years of experience.
+Name and Jurisdiction of Residence Office Held Trustee/Director Since Principal Occupation or Employment and Occupation during the Past Five Years Kim Lynch Proctor Calgary, Alberta, Canada Trustee October 13, 2021 Ms. Lynch Proctor is an experienced board director, private equity executive, lawyer, and accountant with over 20 years of experience.
 She is a director of Paramount Resources Ltd. (TSX: POU), where she serves as Chair of the Audit Committee and member of the Reserves and Governance Committees, and of MEG Energy Corp.
-(TSX: MEG), where she is a member of the Audit and Human Capital & Compensation Committees.
-She also serves as a director of several non-profit and municipal organizations, including the Calgary Police Commission, where she is Chair of the Complaint Oversight Committee and a member of the Finance and Audit Committee.
+(TSX: MEG), where she is a member of the Audit and Human Resources and Compensation Committees.
+She also serves as a director of several non-profit organizations.
 From 2009 to 2016, Ms. Lynch Proctor was the Chief Financial Officer and General Counsel of KERN Partners, a Calgary based energy focused private equity firm, and prior thereto a practising lawyer and chartered professional accountant with Felesky Flynn LLP, Bennett Jones LLP, and Deloitte, respectively, advising corporate clients on domestic and international transactions.
 Ms. Lynch Proctor obtained both a Bachelor of Commerce and a Bachelor of Law degree from the University of Calgary, a Master of Laws degree from New York University, is a Chartered Professional Accountant, and holds an ICD.D designation from the Institute of Corporate Directors.
 Steve King Calgary, Alberta Canada President, Chief Executive Officer and a Trustee July 31, 2008 Mr. King is the President and CEO of Alaris and has served in that role since he co-founded Alaris' predecessor in 2004.
 Mr. King has also served on the Board since it went public in 2008.
 Mr. King is involved in every facet of the investment process and is an integral part of the relationships that are created with each Partner.
-Prior to founding Alaris, Steve spent 12 years in the investment banking industry in both Toronto and Calgary, advising both public and private company entrepreneurs on their capital-raising needs.
-Mr. King is also a director of Metropolitan Investment Corporation, a private investment company.
-Steve is a CFA® Charter holder.
+Prior to founding Alaris, Mr. King spent 12 years in the investment banking industry in both Toronto and Calgary, advising both public and private company entrepreneurs on their capital-raising needs.
+Mr. King is a CFA® Charter holder.